nicm42/100-days-of-code-v2/log 1.md

 **Day 81: 11th October 2020**
 Did some more of the rainbow layout.
 I don't really have a plan, I just keep adding rainbows to things and seeing how it looks!
 It's fun, though.

+**Day 82: 12th October 2020**
+Did some more of the rainbow layout.
+It's getting frustrating deciding what to change,

+**Day 83: 13th October 2020**
+Did a load more work on the rainbow layout.
+I sat down and made a plan, and although I changed a few things after that, it made everything so much easier.
+It is all sorted in Firefox.
+I opened it in Chrome and noticed a few things that aren't working, but that's something for another day.